 Some people have a low stress tolerance so even the slightest thing could become a crisis like spilling a beverage.
 They may have a hard time with self-regulation and can be extremely reactive (tantrums, anger, procrastination, hyperactivity, and/or give up) rather than flexible and appropriate to the situation.
 What others see as a small situation could have someone with a low stress tolerance spiral into anxious or criss based thoughts.

 Then there are others that dissociate which can be an automatic response that can just happen.
-A coping mechanism where they appear calm and not stressed on the outside but on the inside they feel numb and completely shut down.
+A coping mechanism where they appear calm.
+Not stressed on the outside but on the inside they feel numb and completely shut down.
 Detached from the world around them.

 My Low Stress Tolerance Story